hirish99/sentiment-analysis-project/README.md

 ## sentiment-analysis-project 2020
-We have created a machine learning program along with TF-IDF preprocessing in order to determine whether the news is fake or not and use data science to guide our conclusions and explore our dataset (FALL).
-We are currently pursuing more advanced models using PyTorch (WINTER).
-We'd like to thank Kennard Peters, a stats & ds alumni for his guidance on sci-kit learn and basic data science and Vamshi, a graduate student, for helping with PyTorch.
+We have created a machine learning program along with TF-IDF preprocessing in order to determine whether the news is fake or not and use data science to guide our conclusions and explore our dataset (Fall 2020).
+We are currently pursuing more advanced models using PyTorch.
 Group Members: Hirish Chandrasekaran, Isha Gokhale, Katie Huynh, Kevin Zhang, Mateo Wang, Priyasha Agarwal.

 ## Abstract
 Use a dataset provided by DataFlare: <a href="url">https://data-flair.training/blogs/advanced-python-project-detecting-fake-news/</a> as a starting point for our models.
 Experiment with different models, starting with a Passive Aggressive Classification Algorithm.